 Suggested Read: Why A Hug Is Important For Your Wellbeing

 Repeatedly conveying the service and event details to friends and family can be emotionally draining for a family.
 Ask if you can help by sharing the event details with those who need to know.

 Grieving is a process that takes times, and it’s hard work.
 Be patient with a loved one.
 There is no set timetable for grief, and everybody grieves differently.
 A loved one may feel apathetic toward friends and activities for a while.
 Sadness robs us of energy.
 Mentally and physically, a loved one may temporarily want to take “time off” from life.
 However, if you feel a loved one needs to talk with a professional, don’t be afraid to suggest it.
 Although crying is a body’s way of purging strong emotions, it can make others feel uncomfortable because they feel helpless.
 Allow a loved one the space to cry.
 It may not only relieve their stress, but is therapeutic and cathartic as well.

 Every story of loss is unique.
 Whether you have lost a friend, parent, grandparent or child, comparison will not help your loved one through their experience.
 It’s important to show respect for each person’s unique journey.
 Showing compassion can take the form of active listening, a gentle touch, an act of kindness, or gentle words.

-Listening is often the only thing needed to help someone. ~ Anonymous When somebody is sad, it’s natural to want to offer advice to make them feel better.
+When somebody is sad, it’s natural to want to offer advice to make them feel better.
 However, when people are grieving, they need to walk through the pain.
 Listening to a loved one gives that individual an opportunity to process their emotions.
 In addition, we gain knowledge by listening.
 Through the art of listening, we can discover what help a loved one truly needs in order to heal.
 Consequently, listening is often the best help one can provide.